Sean Murphy

 About Sean

-He has contributed to Writer's Market; The Sun; Yoga Journal; Tricycle: The Buddhist Review; Mandala, and Mountain Record: The Zen Practitioner’s Journal, plus the anthologies You Are Not Here and Other Works of Buddhist Fiction, by Wisdom Publications, and NOW WRITE!
-Fiction Writing Exercises from Today's Best Writers and Teachers, from Tarcher.
+His novel-in-process, Wilson’s Way, won the 2014 Dana Award in the Novel, as well as the 2017 William Faulkner Wisdom Award for novel-in-progress.
+He has contributed to Writer's Market; The Sun; Yoga Journal; Tricycle: The Buddhist Review; Mandala, and Mountain Record: The Zen Practitioner’s Journal, plus the anthologies You Are Not Here and Other Works of Buddhist Fiction by Wisdom Publications, and NOW WRITE!: Fiction Writing Exercises from Today's Best Writers and Teachers, from Tarcher.

-Sean teaches creative writing and literature at the University of New Mexico in Taos, and leads writing workshops around the country.
+Sean has taught creative writing, meditation, and literature for the University of New Mexico-Taos for 20 years, as well as for Southern Methodist University's Taos campus, the Institute of American Indian Arts in Santa Fe, Naropa University in Boulder, and a variety of conferences and organizations, including a number of Masters Classes in the Novel.
+He leads writing workshops around the country.
 (See Workshops page for more information).
 He also co-taught for four years with Natalie Goldberg (author of Writing Down the Bones) in her series of writing and meditation seminars.
+His yearly Write to the Finish Course, taught with Tania Casselle, has helped dozens of novelists and nonfiction writers finish book-length projects over the last ten years.

 Sean's plays, In The Dark, Making Carthage Yellow, Turkey, and The Glass Harmonica, have received full or workshop productions from the Ensemble Theatre Company, the Bay Area Playwrights Festival (Marin), New One-Act Theatre Ensemble (Los Angeles); Garuda Theatre Company (Boulder); and the Actors and Playwrights Theatre (Santa Barbara).